-- 45) We Change in "Gross Revenues" "Gross Revenues" are defined as all operating revenues of Unify and its affiliates (collectively the "Unify Group") for a specified period.
+35) % Change in "Gross Revenues" - "Gross Revenues" are defined as all operating revenues of Unify and its affiliates (collectively the "Unify Group") for a specified period.
 Gross revenues of any new business line, entity or division commenced or opened by Unify or acquired by an acquisition will be excluded from the definition of "gross revenues" until such new business has been a part of the Unify Group for at least twenty four (24) months (twelve (12) months in the case of an acquisition).
 In addition, the gross revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in gross revenues is subject to a collar of 5% (plus or minus). - 46) The distribution from Unify did not reset for the first time until January 1, 2018 therefore there was no estimate provided for the fiscal year 2016 - 47) The Annual Earnings Coverage Ratio for 2016 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2016 and assumes the current capital structure was in place for all of 2016, including twelve months of distributions to Alaris, despite Alaris not contributing capital until October 2016.
+The % change in gross revenues is subject to a collar of 5% (plus or minus).